zvxzdx/runeforge-wiki-ru/specific-guide/3d-modelling/Replacing-Champion-With-Different-Model.md

 ---
 title: Replacing Champions With a Different Character
-description: This tutotial will show you how to replace the model from a champion with another one
+description: This tutorial will show you how to model swap a League champion with a custom model
 published: true
-date: 2025-05-21T23:57:18.175Z
+date: 2025-05-22T00:06:48.006Z
 tags: modelling
 editor: markdown
 dateCreated: 2024-02-29T02:01:05.953Z